thelfer/mfem-mgis/docs/source/user_guide/partial_quadrature_functions/partial_quadrature_functions.rst

 Available functions
 -------------------

-The :cxx:`computeImplicitGradientRegularization` function allows projecting a set of quadrature functions on nodes by minimizing the :math:`L_{2}` norm of the projection and the values of the quadrature functions.
+The :cxx:`computeImplicitGradientRegularization` function solves the previous equation to determine :math:`\bar{f}`.

-The :cxx:`computeImplicitGradientRegularization` internally calls successively the functions :cxx:`createL2Projection` and :cxx:`updateImplicitGradientRegularization`.
+The :cxx:`computeImplicitGradientRegularization` function internally calls successively the functions :cxx:`createL2Projection` and :cxx:`updateImplicitGradientRegularization`.
 Those functions can be used directly if the projection has to be performed several times.